-3.5 Z-Z Axis – A line parallel to the flanges (in case of beams and channels) or parallel to the smaller leg (in case of an angle section) and passing through the centre of gravity of the sections profile.
+3.6 Z-Z Axis — A line parallel to the flanges (in case of beams and channels) or parallel to the smaller leg (in case of an angle section) and passing through the centre of gravity of the sections profile.

-3.6 U-U and V-V Axes – Lines passing through the centre of gravity of the profile of the section, representing the principal axes of angle sections, where U-U is a major axis (when it does not coincide with z-z axis) and V-V axis is a minor axis (when it does not coincide with y-y axis).

 4 SYMBOLS

-4.1 Letter symbols used in this standard have been indicated in the Fig. 1 to 4.
-The letter symbols used in Table 1 to 4 shall have the meaning indicated against each as given below:
+4.1 Letter symbols used in this standard have been indicated in the Fig. 1 to Fig. 4.
+The letter symbols used in Table 1 to Table 4 shall have the meaning indicated against each as given below: